yongjichen97/city-messenger-clone/README.md

 2. Optional (Hit "Generate new session id")
 3. Enter in a valid phone number and message
 4. Hit submit...
 Enjoy...

+# Disclaimer
+1. Numbers need to be verified in order to be sent via the twilio console.